greenelab/czi-seed-rfa/manuscript.md

   * Low dimensional representations (Elana)
   * New methods published by other groups (scVI, etc -  other groups)
   * Fast & improved quantification  (Rob)
+  * Incorporation of uncertainty estimates in low dimensional representations (Rob / Mike / Elana) - note this can be done w/o modification in scCoGAPS

 ### Aim 1